Lever-age/leverage-devbackend/README.md

 docker images
 ```

-#### See available containers with the following command (but for now only launch with the docker-compose command above:
+#### See available images with the following command (but only launch containers with the docker-compose command above):

 ```
 docker images